ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 - fix slightly screen tearing in mapping since edgeblend is introduces(coming soon, as workaround use mapperFBO..) <p/>
 - add mapper sync and alternative sync (coming soon..)  <p/>

 <p/>
+- Fix the ArtNet Universe limit, which is currently 4 <p/>
 - Add gender recognition based on openCV to trigger gender based content <p/>
 - Add scripts to trigger content based on humidity/temperature <p/>
 - Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler, sync might cause a lot of webtraffic) <p/>